-We recognize that not everyone is able to help financially, but we are looking for project volunteers.
-End-of-life donation of brain and spinal cord tissue for superficial siderosis research is the most generous gift you can make.
-It’s not a happy place, contemplating your mortality, but we need ten volunteers at a minimum who will consent to this donation so steps may be put in place ahead of time.
+We recognize that not everyone can help financially, but we are looking for project volunteers.
+End-of-life donation of the brain and spinal cord tissue for superficial siderosis research is the most generous gift you can make.
+But, of course, it’s not a happy place, contemplating your mortality.
+Still, we need ten volunteers who will consent to this donation, so our project coordinator may plan the necessary steps ahead of time.

 You have the opportunity to help in Dr. Levy’s quest to find answers.
-By improving the understanding of superficial siderosis and the pathophysiology, research will be able to explain the functional changes at a cellular level that are occurring within an individual due to superficial siderosis.
-By exposing the how’s and why’s, we can empower researchers to not only discover better treatments but ultimately a pathway to healing.
+By improving the understanding of superficial siderosis and the pathophysiology, research will explain the functional changes at a cellular level that are occurring within an individual due to superficial siderosis.
+In addition, by exposing the how’s and why’s, we can empower researchers to not only discover better treatments but ultimately a pathway to healing.

 We realize there is some cost involved with a donation of this type, so we are committed to raising donations so your family will not have to shoulder the burden of an added expense.
 All tissue and records will be under the supervision of Dr. Levy and his team.
-Donors will be released to your family after the procedure is complete and will in no way interfere with internment plans.
+Once procurement is complete, your remains will be released to your family and will in no way interfere with internment plans.

-There will be an additional process involved with completing the donation; your next of kin will undertake these steps on your behalf after your death.
-Every effort will be made to protect your privacy.
+There will be an additional process to complete the donation; your next of kin will undertake these steps on your behalf after your death.
+The SS patient registry will take every effort to protect your privacy.
 You have a choice about enrolling in this project.
-You have the option to opt out of participation in this project anytime prior to your death.
+You have the option to opt-out of participation in this project anytime before your death.

-The project coordinators will see, use or may disclose your pre-enrollment personally identifying information only as necessary to facilitate organization of the project, assist in project donors prearrangement procurement protocols and any necessary administrative obligations.
-We will do everything in our power to maintain the confidentiality of your personal information but you acknowledge in this day and age of technology confidentiality cannot be absolutely guaranteed.
+The project coordinators will see, use, or may disclose your pre-enrollment personally-identifying information only as necessary to facilitate the organization of the project, assist in project donors’ prearrangement procurement protocols, and any essential administrative obligations.
+We will do everything in our power to maintain the confidentiality of your personal information, but you acknowledge in this day and age of technology, confidentiality cannot be guaranteed.

 The records that identify you and the consent form signed by you may be looked at by others who have a legal right to see that information, such as: